Moecker/clang-tidy-playground/README.md

 # Build and Use
 ## Prerequisites
+Those tools need to be installed.
 * git
 * cmake
 * ninja
 * arc

 ## Structure
-The README assumes that this structure is present (or will become present) under `~/llvm`
+The README assumes that the following structure is present (or will become present) under `~/llvm`
 ```
 .
 ├── README.md